MVP Development & Technical Clarity for Early-Stage Startups

 Committing to technical decisions too early

-Hiring before validating direction
+Hiring engineers before the product direction is clear

-Building features without feedback loops
+Building features without tight feedback loops

-Delaying launches due to overengineering
+Delaying launches due to overengineering and premature scale concerns

 Operating Principle

-Early technical decisions should remain reversible, measurable and aligned with real business signals for as long as possible.
+"Early technical decisions should remain reversible, measurable and tied to real business signals for as long as possible."

 Frequently asked questions